-Parking permit holders (students, faculty, staff) may park in any open lot, including parking decks, Nov.
-23, through Jan.
-18 regardless of permit type.
+Parking permit holders (students, faculty, staff) may park in any open lot, excluding parking decks, through Feb.
+1 regardless of permit type.

 Student permit holders who will not be returning to campus in the spring should return their parking pass and will receive a prorated parking refund to their student account.
 The permit can be delivered in person or mailed, along with your Banner ID, to the Parking & Transportation office.

-The deadline to return rental textbooks for fall 2020 is Dec.
+The deadline to return rental textbooks for fall 2020 was Dec.
 15.

 Quarantine and isolation